Image

 baeatp f

 Of course you are most likely to mix-up the British Aerospace 748 and ATP, as the ATP was derived from the 748.
-The ATP is longer, has a more pointed nose, more and rectangular cabin windows, different nacelles, six blade props and a swept trailing edge of the vertical stabiliser.
+The ATP is longer, has a more pointed nose, more but smaller, rectangular cabin windows, different nacelles, six blade props and a swept trailing edge of the vertical stabiliser.

 NAMC YS-11